-By Jannet Matthew • June 27, 2018•Careers, Other Career Issues, Law School, Other Law School Issues, Issues, Other Issues, Features, Advice on Passing the Bar Exam
+By Jannet Matthew • June 27, 2018•Careers, Other Career Issues, Law School, Other Law School Issues, Issues, Other Issues, Features, Bar Exam

 Lessons and Realities from the Pass List

 Let’s get housekeeping out of the way.
 If you read my last post you know I took the California February bar exam and I was waiting for my results.
 So here’s the update: I didn’t pass.

 I sat on my living room floor with my laptop on my thighs.
 After navigating to the Cal Bar website, I carefully typed in my applicant number.
 Then my file number.
 I scrolled through and didn’t see my name on the pass list so I refreshed the screen.
 Again, I very carefully typed in my applicant number.
 Then my file number.
 Nothing.
 My heart finally sank on my third and extremely careful entry of my applicant and file number.
 My name wasn’t on the pass list.
 I thought I would cry but I have no emotion left to give this exam.
 I took about five minutes to just process and then it hit me: I HAVE TO STUDY AGAIN?!?!?!
 I just don’t have it in me!
 I don’t wanna do this, I just don’t care ...just some of the thoughts that flowed through me at that moment.